llesoil/input_sensitivity/results/RQS/RQ4/RQ4.md

 We read each of them carefully and  answer  four  different  questions:

-### Q1  -  Do  the  software systems process input data?
+### Q-A.  Do  the  software systems process input data?

 If most of research papers do not study configurable systems processing input data, the impact of input sensitivity in research would be relatively low.
 The idea of this research question is to estimate which proportion of the performance models could be affected by input sensitivity.

-### Q2 - Does the experimental protocol consider several inputs?
+### Q-B. Does the experimental protocol consider several inputs?

 Then, we check if the research papers include several inputs in the study.
 If  not,  it  would  suggest  that  the  performance  model only captures a partial truth, and might not generalize for other inputs fed to the software system.

-### Q3 - Is the problem of input sensitivity mentioned e.g., in threat?
+### Q-C. Is the problem of input sensitivity mentioned e.g., in threat?

 This question aims to state whether researchers are aware of the input sensitivity threat, and which proportion of the papers mention it as a potential threat to validity.

-### Q4 - Does the paper propose a solution to generalize the performance model across inputs?
+### Q-D. Does the paper propose a solution to generalize the performance model across inputs?

 Finally, we check if the paper proposes a solution solving input sensitivity i.e., if they are able to train a performance model that is general and robust enough to predict a near-optimal configuration for any input.